 Some rules are better than none.
 Even when budgets don’t allow for full stock assessments, managers can use indicators of stock health – like information from an ecosystem monitoring survey – to create harvest control rules that take current stock size into account, maintaining profits and reducing the risk of overfishing.

-Consider climate change.
-A tool known as a climate vulnerability assessment can help identify the greatest risks to a stock from climate change.
+Consider climate change in the management of data-limited stocks.
+Multiple tools, including climate vulnerability assessment, can be used to determine catch limits that consider climate change for even the most data-limited stocks.

 Deprioritize rules that explicitly incorporate environmental factors.
 Some species are known to do better under certain environmental conditions (like water temperature) which makes it tempting to adjust harvest strategies based on those conditions.
 But ecosystems are complicated, and relationships between stock size and environmental condition are often more challenging to account for than anticipated.
 In most circumstances, it is more effective to base harvest rules on stock abundance data at this point.

 Explore ecosystem-based catch limits.
-Instead of HCRs that are specific to a single species, managers should use an ecosystem-based approach.
+Instead of HCRs that are specific to a single species, managers can consider catch limits that account for the interactions between many species within an ecosystem.

 Compare strategies.
 A tool known as Management Strategy Evaluation (or MSE) can help managers and stakeholders transparently compare how different harvest strategies can meet the goals of the fishery and the comparative risks associated with each.